mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to refresh those values after a group operation is processed.

 ## Recovery Keys
 The main MLS key schedule provides a `recovery_secret` which can be used by an application for branching of the current group.

+The application SHOULD specify an upper limit to determine for how many past epochs the `recovery_secret` should be stored.

+There are three ways in which a group can be branched:

+1. To re-initialize a group with different parameters

+2. To recover a group after it has broken down

+3. To create a sub-group of an existing group

+For each of these use-cases a PSK needs to be derived from a group.

+### Re-Initialization and Recovery {#re-initialization}

+~~~~~

+enum {
+  group-internal(0),
+  mls-internal(1),
+  external(2),
+  (255)
+} PSKType;

+struct {
+  PSKType psktype;
+  select (psktype) {
+    case group-internal:
+      uint64 psk_epoch;
+    case mls-internal:
+      opaque psk_group_id<0..255>;
+      uint64 psk_epoch;
+    case external:
+      opaque psk_id<0..255>;
+  }
+} PSKId

+~~~~~

+To re-initialize or recover a group G, a member of the group creates a new group G' with the same set of members as G and includes a PSKId in the Welcome message that indicates the group id and the epoch from which the PSK should be derived.

-Branching MAY consist of recovery and re-initialization of the current group, in which case the recovery_secret may be used as a PSK.
+MAY consist of recovery and re-initialization of the current group, in which case the `recovery_secret` MUST be used as a PSK.
 Branching MAY alternatively be used as to split off a sub-group from the current members, whereby the recovery_secret may be used as a PSK for the new group.
 Recovery keys are distinguished from exporter keys in that they have specific use inside the MLS layer, whereas the use of exporter secrets may be decided by an application.

-~~~~~
-MLS-Recovery(Label, Context, key_length) =
-       HKDF-Expand-Label(Derive-Secret(recovery_secret, Label),
-                         "recovery", Hash(Context), key_length)
-~~~~~

 The context used for the derivation of the `recovery_secret` MAY be empty while each application SHOULD provide a unique label as an input of the HKDF-Expand-Label for each use case.
 This is to prevent two recovery outputs from being generated with the same values and used for different functionalities such as a PSK to recover the entire group and a PSK to initiate a subgroup branch.

 The recovery values are bound to the Group epoch from which the